DundasData/dundas-bi-helm-readme/README.md

 # Session Affinity and Caching

-For optimal performance, we recommend enabling sticky sessions.
+Dundas BI requires sticky sessions (session affinity) for correct operation.
 Sticky sessions ensure that a user's requests are consistently directed to the same server instance.
-You can configure sticky sessions in various ways, depending on your ingress provider.
-Refer to your ingress provider's documentation for specific instructions.
+Configure sticky sessions according to your ingress provider's documentation.
+For NGINX ingress, use the provided annotations example.

-If it is not possible to use sticky sessions, a distributed caching provider must be enabled.
-We currently support a Redis distributed caching provider.
-To enable this, set `dundas.bi.cache.redis.enabled` to `true`.
-This will activate a Redis subchart, with subchart values specified in the Redis section of the Helm values file.
+A distributed cache using Redis is available (`dundas.bi.cache.redis.enabled: true`), but has known issues and is not recommended.
+Sticky sessions are the supported approach.

 # Load Balancing